jrobi133/memory-games/README.md

 ## **PROJECT DESCRIPTION**

-> This app creates a website that allows the user to reserve a room or a venue to host an event.
-The user’s will be able to see what the space may include like a basketball court, ping pong tables, table and chairs, or whatever the space includes.
-Then the user will be able to see a calendar showing the rooms or venues and what times are available to be reserved.
-If a time is booked and it is a public event it will show what event is going on at that time.
-If its not a public event it will show that it is booked for a private event.
-The site will require all users to sign up to be able to reserve a room.
+> This app is a memory game that gives you 30 character and you have to pick them without picking the same character twice.
+It keeps track of how many you get right and at the end you can submit a highscore.
+The user will be able to create and sign into an accout.
+After you have signed in then you can added your own charactor to the game if you want or just play the game. you can play the game without creating an accout but you wont be able to add a character or submit highscore.
 We are using Heroku to host the website and using JawsDB for the database.

 ---